 A significant portion of the Evergy Companies' workforce is represented by five local unions of the IBEW and one local union of the UGSOA.
-The collective bargaining agreements with the five IBEW locals all expire in 2021 and the collective bargaining agreement with the UGSOA expires in 2022.
-A failure to successfully negotiate these collective bargaining agreements could result in a labor disruption and have a significant adverse impact on the Evergy Companies' operations and results of operations.
+The Evergy Companies currently have three labor agreements that expire in 2024 and three labor agreements currently under negotiation that have expired and are operating under an extension.
+A failure to successfully negotiate these collective bargaining agreements could result in labor disruptions and have a significant adverse impact on the Evergy Companies' results of operations, financial position and cash flows.

-The STP includes enhanced technology and transmission and distribution investments and a reduction in reliance on coal-fired generation.
+The Evergy Companies' strategic plan includes enhanced technology and transmission and distribution investments and a reduction in reliance on coal-fired generation.
 The Evergy Companies will need to attract and retain personnel that are qualified to implement the Evergy Companies' strategy and may need to retrain or reskill certain employees to support the Evergy Companies' long-term objectives.
-A failure to attract and retain qualified employees, retrain or reskill existing employees and maintain satisfactory collective bargaining agreements could have a significant adverse impact on the results of operations, financial condition, liquidity and cash flows of the Evergy Companies.
+A failure to attract and retain qualified employees, retrain or reskill existing employees and maintain satisfactory collective bargaining agreements could have a significant adverse impact on the results of operations, financial position and cash flows of the Evergy Companies.